tkelman/GLUT.jl/README.md

 glutmainloop
 ```

-See the Examples directory for translations of the first ten NeHe tutorials
+See the Examples directory for translations of sixteen NeHe tutorials into
-into Julia-GLUT.
+Julia-GLUT.

 Have fun!